A robust approach to sigma point Kalman filtering: Numerical Experiments

-In what follows, we consider the following nonlinear filters: \begin{itemize} \item \textbf{UKF} denotes the unscented Kalman filter where the parameters in (\ref{W_ukf}) are set as \( a = 0.5 \), \( b = 2 \), and \( \kappa = 1 \), as recommended in \cite{wan2001unscented}; \item \textbf{P-UKF} denotes the prediction resilient filter of Section \ref{sec_3_true} with tolerance \( c = 10^{-3} \); the sigma points are obtained using the unscented transformation whose parameter setting is the same as the one of UKF; \item \textbf{U-UKF} denotes the update resilient filter of Section \ref{sec_UUKF} with tolerance \( c = 10^{-3} \); the sigma points are obtained using the unscented transformation whose parameter setting is the same as the one of UKF; \item \textbf{CKF} denotes the cubature Kalman filter; \item \textbf{P-CKF} denotes the prediction resilient filter of Section \ref{sec_3_true} with tolerance \( c = 10^{-3} \); the sigma points are obtained using the spherical cubature rule; \item \textbf{U-CKF} denotes the update resilient filter of Section \ref{sec_UUKF} with tolerance \( c = 10^{-3} \); the sigma points are obtained using the spherical cubature rule. \end{itemize} We evaluate their performance under the least favorable models corresponding to the four robust filters introduced above.
-More precisely, we have generated $M=500$ samples $Z^k_N$ of length $N=50$ from each least favorable model by means of the MH algorithm (i.e. the simulator which generates data from the least favorable model).
+Moreover, $x=[\, {x}_{1}^{\top} \; {x}_{2}^\top \,]^\top$, $x_0\sim \mathcal N ( 0, I_2)$ and $B=[\, I_2 \; 0\,]$, $D=[\,0 \; I_2 \,]$.
+Notice that, the chosen nominal model satisfies the hypothesis on $h$ in Theorem 2.
+In what follows, we consider the following nonlinear filters: \begin{itemize} \item UKF denotes the unscented Kalman filter \cite{julier2000new} where the parameters in (\ref{W_ukf}) are set as \( a = 0.5 \), \( b = 2 \), and \( \kappa = 1 \); \item CKF denotes the cubature Kalman filter \cite{arasaratnam2009cubature}; \item RUKF denotes the robust sigma point Kalman filter of Section \ref{sec_3_true} with tolerance \( c =2 \cdot 10^{-4} \); the sigma points are obtained using the unscented transformation whose parameter setting is the same as the one of UKF; \item RCKF denotes the robust sigma point Kalman filter of Section \ref{sec_3_true} with tolerance \( c = 2 \cdot 10^{-4} \); the sigma points are obtained using the spherical cubature rule. \end{itemize} We evaluate their performance under the least favorable models corresponding to RUKF and RCKF introduced above.
+More precisely, we have generated $M=500$ adversarial samples $Z^k_N$ of length $N=50$ from each least favorable model by means of the MH scheme proposed in Section \ref{sec_lfm}.
 We set the initial value of \( r \) equal to \( 100 \) and the desired relative accuracy \( \tau^\star = 2 \cdot 10^{-3} \) for the computation of \( \hat{M}_{r,t} \).
 In this way, the cumulative relative error over the time interval $[0,50]_{\mathbb Z}$ is approximately equal to 10\%.
-An upper bound equal to 4000 is imposed on $ r$ to control the computational time in edge cases.
-Fig. \ref{FIG_r} shows the boxplot of the value of $r$ required to compute $\hat M_{r,t}$ for the generated samples (both the rejected and accepted ones) by the four different simulators.
-We can see that the typical range of $r$ is 1000$\div$1500 and values greater than 2500 are considered as outliers; thus, the chosen upper bound for $r$ is adequate.
-Fig. \ref{FIG_acc} shows the corresponding acceptance rate for the four different simulators.
-For the P-UKF simulator, i.e. the first subfigure in Fig. \ref{FIG_acc}, we have considered the different trajectories generated by two different samples of $Z^0_N$.
-Notably, the simulator exhibits a similar burn-in period and acceptance rate for the two trajectories.
-For the remaining simulators, from the second to the fourth subfigure in Fig. \ref{FIG_acc}, we have depicted only one trajectory, as we observed a similar behavior.
-Overall, the acceptance rate for the prediction resilient filters is approximately equal to \(30\%\), while the one for the update resilient filters is around \(20\%\).
+An upper bound equal to 1000 is imposed on $ r$ to control the computational time in edge cases.
+Fig. \ref{FIG_r} shows the boxplot of the value of $r$ required to compute $\hat M_{r,t}$ (both rejected and accepted samples have been considered) by the two MH algorithms.
+We can see that the typical range of $r$ is 250$\div$400 and values greater than 600 are considered as outliers; thus, the chosen upper bound for $r$ is adequate.
+Fig. \ref{FIG_acc} shows the corresponding acceptance rate for the two different simulators.
+Regarding the least favorable model of RUKF, i.e. the first subfigure in Fig. \ref{FIG_acc}, we have considered the trajectories generated by two different samples of $Z^0_N$.
+Notably, the algorithm exhibits a similar burn-in period and acceptance rate for the two trajectories.
+Regarding the least favorable model of RCKF, as in the second subfigure in Fig. \ref{FIG_acc}, we have depicted only one trajectory, as we observed a similar behavior.
+Overall, the acceptance rate in both cases is approximately equal to \(80\%\), indicating that the proposal density has been properly designed and provides a good approximation to the target density.